shaunluttin/MVPBlog/spa-login-aspnet-core.md

 Benefits

 * the resource owner's credentials are never shared with the client
-* the authorization server can authenticate the client
+* the authorization server can authenticate the client (optionally)
 * the authorization server passes the access token directly to the client without exposing it to the user-agent

 Use Cases